 Grafana allows you to set up alerts when something goes wrong—for example, if your server load increases suddenly or if a user logs in from the same IP address too many times in a row (these are two common indicators of problems).
 You can also configure Grafana to send notifications whenever an alert occurs.

-How to choose an Infrastructure monitoring tool?
+How do you choose an Infrastructure monitoring tool?

 When choosing an infrastructure monitoring tool, consider checking off these factors in your evaluation sheet to make sure you select the right Infrastructure monitoring tool: